-The Villawood Immigration Detention Facility in Sydney is undergoing a major upgrade.
+The Villawood Immigration Detention Centre in Sydney is undergoing a major upgrade.

-The redeveloped facility will include improved processing areas, visitor meeting spaces, and detainee amenities.
+The redeveloped centre includes improved processing areas, visitor meeting spaces, and detainee amenities.

-Input from stakeholders, staff, people held in detention, visitors and local residents were incorporated into the facility’s final design.
-The design, including landscaping, is intended to improve the look of the facility for the local community and for the people in detention.
+Input from stakeholders, staff, people held in detention, visitors and local residents was incorporated into the centre’s design.
+The design, including landscaping, is intended to improve the look of the centre for the local community and for the people in detention without compromising security.

 Master plan for Villawood Immigration Detention Facility

-- The new entry will be located further away from residential areas.
+- The new entry is located away from residential areas.

-- A new administration building with staff offices, interview and meeting rooms.
+- Administration building with staff offices, interview and meeting rooms.

-- State of the art security system will use low level lighting to reduce light spill on residential areas.
+- State of the art security system with low level lighting to reduce light spill on residential areas.

-- Purpose-built accommodation will be no more than two storeys high.
+- Purpose-built accommodation no more than two storeys high.

-- Landscaping will act to integrate the facility’s buildings and perimeter.
+- Landscaping will act to integrate the centre’s buildings and perimeter.

 - Preservation and restoration of heritage buildings will be undertaken.

-The redeveloped facility opened in May 2014.
-The new entrance to the Villawood Immigration Detention Facility is from Birmingham Avenue.
+The redeveloped Villawood Immigration Detention Centre opened in May 2014.
+The new entrance to the centre is from Birmingham Avenue.

-The Blaxland facility entrance has not changed, and is via Birmingham Avenue.
+The Blaxland Centre entrance has not changed, and is via Birmingham Avenue.